ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 Update 12/07 - split booking + registration flows into two steps, plus added credit card support

-Update 13/07 - allow logged in users to book rooms, fix cancel logic
+Update 13/07 - allow logged in users to book rooms using previously created cards, fix cancel logic

 NEXT -
-make sure you can't register if already logged in show credit cards of existing user, or allow them add a new card make the logged in UI better make sure a logged in user can add a new card if they don't already have one saved
+make sure you can't register if already logged in make the logged in UI better

+Notes;

+saving the booking too soon - we should only save once the card details have been associated.
+Leave for now but better to fix.
+(Saving once user is associated and then again once card is associated.
+Works fine if both user and card details are saved, but if the user terminates too soon, the booking is still in the DB.)